Barbell Shrug: Benefits, Form & Alternate

-Barbell Shrugs, also known as barbell shoulder shrugs, are a popular choice of exercise for strengthening your Trapezius, upper back, shoulder muscles, neck, and upper arms too.
-It also helps to improve posture.
+Barbell Shrugs, also known as barbell shoulder shrugs, are popular among bodybuilders and athletes for strengthening upper traps and neck muscles.

-• Strengthening your traps helps provide better support to your head and neck by increasing the activation of your shoulder muscles.
+A study has shown that shrugging helps relieve shoulder and neck pain.
+Strengthening your traps helps provide better support to your head and neck by increasing the activation of your shoulder muscles.
+It helps to improve grip strength and forearm development.

 Muscles Worked During Barbell Shrug